> Folk > Songs > Maggie Lauder

 This song is widely known in Scotland, both by those who accept it at its fave value as a rollicking description of a country dance and by those who see it in a highly elaborate piece of sex symbolism.
 Burns said of it.
 “This old song, so pregnant with Scottish naivete and energy, is much relished by all ranks, non-withstanding its broad wit and palpable allusions.”
 It first appeared in print in Herd's collection and has often been attributed, with little evidence, to Francis Sempill, who lived and wrote during the middle of the 17th century.

-Dick Gaughan sang Maggie Lauder in 1977 on his Highway/Trailer album Kist o' Gold.
+Dick Gaughan sang Maggie Lauder in 1977 on his Highway/Trailer album Kist o’ Gold.
+He noted on his now defunct website:

 Five Hand Reel sang Maggie Lauder in 1979 on their Topic album A Bunch of Fives.